Imshepherd/dynamic-revision-of-deep-learning-model/README.md

   * [rlang](https://cran.r-project.org/web/packages/rlang/index.html)
   * [ggplot2](https://cran.r-project.org/web/packages/ggplot2/index.html)

-You need to have `ggplot2` and its dependencies installed to plot the performance, and you can install `ggplot2` and its dependencies  by running the following line in your R console:
+You need to have `ggplot2` and its dependencies installed to plot the summary of performance, and you can install `ggplot2` and its dependencies by running the following line in your R console:

 ```R
 package_url <- "https://cran.r-project.org/src/contrib/Archive/cli/cli_2.0.2.tar.gz"